marcoalopez/GrainSizeTools/DOCS/_first_steps.md

 You can see a new column named diameters.

 > 👉 In the examples above we define the square root as ``np.sqrt``, the arithmetic mean as ``np.mean``, and pi as  ``np.pi``.
-In this case, ``np.`` stems for NumPy or numerical Python, a basic package for scientific computing with Python, and the keyword after the dot is the method or the scientific value to be applied.
+In this case, ``np.`` stems for NumPy or numerical Python, a core package for scientific computing with Python, and the keyword after the dot is the method or the scientific value to be applied.
 If you write in the console ``np.`` and then press the TAB key, you will see a large list of available methods.
-In general, the method names are equivalent to those used in MATLAB but always by adding the ``np.`` first.
+In general, the method names are equivalent to those used in MATLAB or R but always by adding the ``np.`` first.

 ### A list of useful Pandas methods